Malaysia Federal Route 69

 Federal Route 69, or Jalan Bagan Datoh, is a federal road in Perak, Malaysia, connecting Simpang Empat Hutan Melintang to Bagan Datoh.

 Route background

 The Kilometre Zero of the Federal Route 69 starts at Simpang Empat Hutan Melintang.

 Features

 At most sections, the Federal Route 69 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.

-List of junctions and towns
+Junction lists

 The entire route is in Bagan Datuk District, Perak.